Life after debt: how to plan for future goals

 Here are some possible action steps you can take to get you closer to achieving your goals:

-TIMELINE: 1 TO 5 YEARS (possible goals: down payment on a home, travel in the summer)
+Timeline: 1 to 5 year (possible goals: down payment on a home, maximize summer cash flow)

-ACTION: set up a PAC (Pre-Authorized Contribution plan)
+Action: set up a Pre-Authorized Contribution (PAC) plan

-Now that you’re perhaps higher up on the pay grid, you might be able to afford contributing more towards your investment goals.
-With the ability to put away $5,500 a year into a TFSA, it’s safe to say that the earlier you start contributing to this tax-free investment option, the more you will benefit from its earning potential over the years.
-Then when you have enough saved to make your goals happen, you can make a withdrawal and pay no tax on interest earned within the account!
-It’s definitely a win-win short or long-term investment option.
+As you starting climbing the pay grid, you might consider contributing more money towards your investment goals.
+A TFSA is a really good place to direct those extra funds.
+With the ability to contribute up to $6,000 a year, there is massive earning potential.
+Then, when you have enough saved to make your goals happen, you can make a withdrawal and pay no tax on interest earned or capital gains within the account.
+It’s definitely a win-win short, or long-term investment option.

 It seems every year the cost of post-secondary education increases.
 That’s where you and an RESP equal the perfect team when it comes to saving for your children’s future tuition.
-In addition to tax-deferred growth, you can also capitalize on the Canadian Education Savings Grant (CESG) where you will earn 20% on every dollar you contribute annually—up to a maximum of $7,200.
+In addition to tax-deferred growth, you can also capitalize on the Canadian Education Savings Grant (CESG) where you will earn 20% on annual contributions up to $2,500—up to a lifetime maximum of $7,200 in CESG.

-TIMELINE: 15 TO 20 YEARS (possible goal: pay off mortgage early, maximize your saving for retirement)
+Timeline: 15 to 20 years (possible goal: pay off mortgage early, maximize your savings for retirement)

-Your mortgage is without a doubt the biggest monthly payment you make.
-So obviously the sooner that debt is paid, the better.
-If you’re dreaming to be mortgage-free by the time you ride off into that retirement sunset, accelerating your mortgage payments during your higher earning years is one surefire strategy to make that dream a reality.
+Your mortgage is, without a doubt, the biggest monthly payment you’ll ever make.
+So, the sooner that debt is paid, the better.
+If you’re dreaming to be mortgage-free by the time you ride off into that retirement sunset, accelerating your mortgage payments during your higher-earning years is one surefire strategy to make that dream a reality.

 Check out 3 simple strategies to pay off your mortgage years faster.